 Following this spring’s Subway Summit Webinar Series session titled, Racism: American Medicine’s Fatal Flaw, we created Chats for Change sessions that were available to all in the medical education and health care communities—like the ones listed below.

-We invite you to share these sessions widely with your colleagues to join us in these national conversations on racism, privilege, and equity.
+We invite you to share these sessions widely with your colleagues to join us in these national conversations.

 Sign up to our National Chats for Change newsletter and receive updates about these sessions directly to your inbox.